 It’s easiest to qualify for a mortgage on a primary residence.
 The logic behind this is simple: a conventional mortgage lender figures if you’re living in a property, you will be less likely to stop paying and risk losing your home.
-By this same logic, a second home will often be easier to qualify for than an investment property.
+By this same logic, a second home loan will often be easier to qualify for than an investment property loan.

 To better understand the difference in second home mortgage rates vs investment property, let’s look at some of the key factors:

 - Interest rates – The interest rate you’re offered on a mortgage will vary from lender to lender and will be affected by factors like your credit score, debt-to-income ratio, and down payment.
 However, interest rates are lowest on a primary residence mortgage and highest on an investment property mortgage, with second home mortgage rates falling somewhere in the middle.

 - Down payment – While a higher down payment may get you a more favorable rate for your primary residence, it will likely be required for a second home.
 You’ll need even more to purchase an investment property.
 Many lenders will require at least 10% down for a second home.
 That number can jump to an even higher interest rate of 15-20% for an investment property and even more if your investment property has multiple units).